zxl19/Hand_Eye_Extrinsic_Calibration/README.md

     - eul: Use euler angles to represent rotation.
     - quat: Use quaternions to represent rotation.
     - 12: Use 12 elements of the rotation matrix to represent rotation.
+    - quat_interp: Use interpolated quaternions to represent rotation. (recommended)

 ## Camera to INS